henry-doan/cs-Java-files/Kd-Trees/src/kt/readme.txt

  *  the protocol as described on the assignment page.
 Give one
  *  sentence explaining what each of you contributed.
  *****************************************************************************/
+We all have equal contribution on working on the projects and ideas for the solution.